all-clear

 常見錯誤

-The committee gave the all-clear.
+The manager cleared the project and gave the all-clear.